 Can I guess?
-Did they share the same sense of humour?
+Did they share the same sense of humor?

-Mark Evans: Yes, humour.
-There’s humour.
+Mark Evans: Yes, humor.
+There’s humor.
 Yes.
 That is exactly right.
-They’ve got an interesting way of looking at things, both are very smart men, and both are great with words, they were just great.
+They’ve got an interesting way of looking at things, both are very smart men, and both are great with words.
+They were just great.
 Angry and Bon were very good friends.
 Also, Mick Cox was very good friends with Bon also.
 But Angry and Bon– I’ve seen a lot of similarities between Angry and Bon over the years.

 Congrats Mark!
-Off the record we just discussed the age thing, so can I ask how old she is?
+We just discussed the age thing off the record, so can I ask how old she is?
 “Laughs”